An operational continuum limit of quantum combs: The continuous process tensor framework

 \subsubsection{Transforming the basis of system interventions}

-In \cref{ssec:discrete marginals} we have already seen how to physically interpret a field theory state -- by obtaining its discrete marginals through \cref{eq:discrete marginal}.
-We can see that the field operators correspond to a basis of traceless operations, in which we viewing the process tensor, e.g. the traceless Pauli basis $\{\mathbb{P}_\nu\}$.
+In \cref{ssec:discrete marginals} we have already seen how to physically interpret a Fock space vector -- by obtaining its discrete marginals through \cref{eq:discrete marginal}.
+We can see that the field operators correspond to a basis of traceless operations, in which we are viewing the process tensor, e.g. the traceless Pauli basis $\{\mathbb{P}_\nu\}$.
 Given a basis-change matrix $S$, we can transform to a different set of traceless operators by mapping the field operators using $S$.
 Concretely, we have that

 The meaning of this transformation can be understood solely via its translation to the virtual-space operators.
 For example, if we start with $\{\mathbb{P}_\nu\}$ as our jump operators, the mapping $\psi^\dagger_\nu\mapsto \tilde{\psi}_\nu^\dag$ induces the change $\mathbb{P}_\nu\mapsto \tilde{R}_\nu$ as: